nichol7s/timelines-site/airarticles.md

 doi: 10.1016/j.scitotenv.2020.139178
 .
 Epub 2020 May 4.

-1.1.1.52.	x 2020-08 Lewis - Mounting evidence suggests COVID is airborne but health advice has not caught up (Nature article) https://pubmed.ncbi.nlm.nih.gov/32647382/
+#### 2020-08 Lewis - Mounting evidence suggests COVID is airborne but health advice has not caught up (Nature article)
+https://pubmed.ncbi.nlm.nih.gov/32647382/

 1.1.1.53.	x 2020 Possible Aerosol Transmission of COVID-19 Associated with an Outbreak in an Apartment in Seoul, South Korea, 2020 - through air vents only infecting the columns connected by vents